AdheipSingh/datainfra-website/blog/real-time-analytics/acclerating-real-time-analytics-infra-on-kubernetes.md

 **Why Data-Centric Kubernetes Control Planes are Critical for Real-Time Analytics Infrastructure**

 Kubernetes cannot be just seen as an orchestration platform, kubernetes is a control plane for your data application.
-By building control planes we can streamline data management with kubernetes native feature.
+With its extensibility features, Kubernetes can be used to build data-centric control planes that streamline data management and data operations.

-Control planes serve as a bridge between a data application's desired state and its interpretation in Kubernetes.
-They maintain the application's state and enable operations such as rolling upgrades, rollbacks, and scaling storage as well as compute, all while considering the current state of the data application.
+Control planes are essential for managing data applications on Kubernetes.
+They handle installation, upgrading, scaling, and running the data application in autopilot mode.
+They can also perform rollbacks and complex data management operations such as schema and table management.
+Control planes act as a bridge between a data application's desired state and its interpretation in Kubernetes, enabling smooth and efficient data management.

 By leveraging control planes, organizations can create a secure and compliant internal cloud data platform for real-time analytics on Kubernetes.
 With a control plane, data never leaves the network, ensuring privacy and reducing the risk of data breaches.